Ka-4517/API-Testing-Details/Tester Talk/Class #8/Jenkins.md

 Q.2.
 How to Run postman collection from jenkins ?
 - Bat File having this code & need to add this in jenkins build set : newman run Booking_API.json -e environment.json
+- Run Fron Jenkins
+- New Item >>. select Freestyle project >> Ok >> Give path in build setup of the bat file
+- Generate build

 Q.3.
 How to set CRON pattern?